Antigua vs Dominica Citizenship: A Comprehensive Comparison

 • Antigua passport allows visa-free entry to the UK

-• Average processing time of three months
+• Average processing time of four to five months

 Dominica CBI strong points

-• Most affordable investment option for a single applicant with total program costs (EDF donation and fees) amounting to less than $110,000
+• Most affordable investment option for a single applicant with total program costs (EDF donation and fees) amounting to less than $210,000

-• Dominica passport allows for visa-free travel to China
+• Dominica passport allows for visa free travel to China

 • Long-running and reliable program that has been voted the best CBI program in the world by the CBI Index